All Episodes

 And somebody stopped it in the nick of time with a walk in the Rose Garden.

-Now, the news today is who's the Joint Chiefs chairman?
+Now, the news today is: who's the Joint Chiefs Chairman?

 Having a mental block on his name is right in front of me here, and I can't think of it.

-But I was if if if the story were still active, that we were actively planning to finally go into Syria and bomb.
+But I was, if, if, if the story were still active, that we were actively planning to finally go into Syria and bomb, I was going to relive all of this stuff from a year ago and get into great detail.

-And he's arguing against it, but a year ago, we were infinitesimally close, infinitesimally close to bombing Basher Assad and his military assets allying with what was Al Qaeda in Iraq, which is now ISIL.
+But a year ago, we were infinitesimally close, infinitesimally close to bombing Bashir Assad and his military assets, allying with what was Al-Qaeda in Iraq, which is now ISIL.

-I am not justifying Obama's drawing the red line for Assad.
+Back after this, I am not justifying Obama's drawing the red line for Assad.

-What I it was a mistake to ever draw the red line against Assad.
+It was a mistake to ever draw the red line against Assad.

 Assad was not the perp.

-Dempsey said that we would have to hit ISIS in Syria if we're ever going to beat them.
+See, there's a last Thursday, the chairman of the chief joints of staff, General Martin Dempsey, on Thursday of last week, Dempsey said that we would have to hit ISIS in Syria if we're ever going to beat them.

 He said that on Thursday.